bcronje/docs/docs/management/exit-nodes.md

 We'll assume you already have Enclave installed and enrolled on other systems in your account, if not you'll need to.
 Login to one of your other systems which will act as a client to the exit node and route traffic to one of the advertised subnets.
 Any supported operating system (currently Windows, macOS and Linux) can be setup to route traffic via your new exit node.

 > During the beta, without centralised management available, you'll need to manually configure each system that needs to access the subnet(s) provided by the exit node.
-You'll need to tell each system which of it's peers is providing the access to those subnets, and what those subnets are too.
+You'll need to tell each system which of its peers is providing the access to those subnets, and what those subnets are too.

 Let's get started.